Riding & Coaching

 Show Jumping, Cross Country, Dressage, Beach and Trail Rides

-Te Atatū Pony Club boasts an incredible array of options for riding and grazing in the heart of the city.
-We have a range of beautiful show jumps and fillers for riders training from cross-bar to 1.10m.
-Our cross country course includes rustic ramps, logs, spars and our brand new water jump, catering from beginners to a more advanced level.
-Dressage training takes place in our portable grass arena and we have the beach right in front of us for summer fun.
+Te Atatū Pony Club boasts a great array of options for riding and grazing in the heart of the city.
+We have a range of beautiful show jumps and fillers and our grounds include both fixed and movable cross country jumps.
+We own a portable 60 x 20m arena set up on grass for dressage work.
+We have the beach and reserve right by us for off-grounds hacking.
 Te Atatū Peninsula has a variety of trails we ride on, often chatting to friendly locals along the way.

 The Pony Club Season